frederic-perez/Cardiac-electrophysiology/glossary.md

 __transseptal puncture__ _n_ _The LA is the most difficult cardiac chamber to access percutaneously.
 Although it can be reached via the LV and mitral valve, manipulation of catheters that have made two 180° turns is cumbersome.
 The transseptal puncture permits a direct route to the LA via the intra-atrial septum and systemic venous system._
 __transseptal__ _adj_ Extending or performed through or across a septum.
 __tricuspid regurgitation__ _n_ Backflow of blood from the right ventricle into the right atrium, owing to imperfect functioning of the tricuspid valve.
+__troponin__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Troponin) Troponin, or the troponin complex, is a complex of three regulatory proteins (troponin C, troponin I, and troponin T) that are integral to muscle contraction in skeletal muscle and cardiac muscle, but not smooth muscle. [...]
+A person who recently had a myocardial infarction would have an area of damaged heart muscle and elevated cardiac troponin levels in the blood.
 __tunneled__ _adj_ Placed surgically beneath the skin or into deeper tissues, e.g., into the intestinal wall.
 A tunneled catheter, e.g., is one that enters a vein through an incision made in the skin near the vein but then is passed through subcutaneous tissues to a second incision distant from the first.
 Tissue that surrounds the passage through which the catheter passes heals tightly around the catheter, holding it in place.
 Unlike non-tunneled catheters, tunneled catheters can remain in place for many months.
 They are used for intravenous infusions, the administration of chemotherapy, hemodialysis, and blood drawing.
 __unipolar__ _adj_ Having, acting by means of, or produced by a single magnetic or electric pole.
 __unremarkable__ _adj_ Lacking distinction; ordinary.